slice-so/hooks/README.md

 <!--
 TODO:
-- remove contracts under /utils folders from parsed contracts in deploy script
+- fix licenses
+- document all contracts well with comments
 - add IERC165 supportInterface to all slice hooks interfaces
 - add base tests that apply by default to all strategies, products and
-- fix licenses

-- document all contracts well with comments
 - Finalize readme with detailed info on how to quickly get started writing slice hooks -->